openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 3. The cluster admin is deploying the WASP Agent according to the documentation

    a.
+The cluster admin is adding the `failOnSwap=false` flag to the
+      kubelet configuration via a `KubeletConfig` CR, in order to ensure that the kubelet will start once swap has been rolled out.
+   a.
 The cluster admin is calculating the amount of swap space to
       provision based on the amount of physical ram and overcommittment ratio